Ram Island Lighthouse

 There are various tours that pass by the lighthouse out of Boothbay harbor.
 The Maine Maritime Museum also provides tours out of Bath to the area.

-If you look around you'll find lots of tiny places like small eateries, coffee shops, etc, that look like you're visiting someone's home to enjoy great food and company
+If you look around you'll find lots of tiny places like small eateries, coffee shops, etc, that look like you're visiting someone's home.

 Driving Directions for a Distant View